Until end of 2012, this domain "artisanalmining.org" hosted the website of the "Communities and Small-scale Mining"

 Files of the Global Mercury ProjectEnter

-The Global Mercury Project (GMP) was an important incubator for the Global Mercury Partnership in support of the Minamata Convention.
+The Global Mercury Project (GMP) of UNIDO was an important incubator for the Global Mercury Partnership in support of the Minamata Convention.
 After the GMP project came to its end in 2007, the project website "globalmercuryproject.org" went offline in 2012 and all files were believed by many to have disappeared.
 In reality, the website was just moved to an archive site (archive.iwlearn.net/www.globalmercuryproject.org/) and most files were incorporated in the GEF documentation platform (iwlearn.net/iw-projects/1223).
 Unfortunately some of the most popular search engines fail to properly index the archived PDF files.

 With permission of UNIDO (thanks to Jerome Stucki) the "GMP files" are re-published on artisanalmining.org, so that they can be indexed more easily and found more conveniently.

 If you have other, additional files from the GMP, please contact me to include them.
 Many thanks to Steve Metcalf, who already contributed several missing files.

 The ASM Inventory section features interactive thematic maps on Artisanal and Small-scale Mining, compiled from various global baseline studies published during the past two decades and updated with selected quantitative and qualitative data considered reliable.

 The dataset of version 2, released in April 2022, contains 81 countries for which the number of ASM miners has been assessed in baseline studies and 32 countries where existence of (more than insignificant) ASM can be assumed with reasonable likelihood.